yeojinia/gpu_tbntl_prefetcher/README.md

 # 1. Overview
-We explore temporal locality using statistics to optimize TBN prefetching policy.
+We explore temporal locality using statistics to optimize original TBN prefetching policy implemented by NVIDIA CUDA drivers.

 # 2. Performance Evaluation
 We measure performance with Rodinia Benchmark